kudashevs/webpack-remove-code-blocks/README.md

 Webpack Remove Code Blocks ![test workflow](https://github.com/kudashevs/webpack-remove-code-blocks/actions/workflows/run-tests.yml/badge.svg)
 ==========================

+The `webpack-remove-code-blocks` removes blocks of code marked with special labels.

+The loader can be incorporated into the build process to remove the code that you don't want to see in production.
+It supports the usage of multiple blocks.
 This Webpack Remove Code Blocks package was originated from [Webpack Remove Block](https://github.com/ee01/webpack-remove-blocks).

-This is a webpack loader that can remove blocks of code marked with special labels in comments.
-It can be incorporated into the build process to remove the code that you don't want to see in production.
-The loader supports multiple block types.

-The key difference from the original loader is that the syntax is not limited only with `:start` and `:end` markers.

 ## Usage example